Covid Concerns @ Dartmouth: FAQs

-Once I am cleared from isolation or quarantine can I go back to my regular activities?
+Once I am cleared from isolation can I go back to my regular activities?

 After being cleared from isolation, a student can restart all activities.
 As above, we recommend pausing on Covid-19 surveillance testing for 90 days after a positive test.
 Students may also restart all regular activities after clearance from quarantine.